 MASS MoCA is one of the largest centers for contemporary visual art and performing arts in the country.
 Music, dance, film, photography, painting - they have it all!
 They're especially known for their large-scale exhibitions, boundary-crossing works of art, and performing arts - they host over 75 performances a year, including the FreshGrass Festival, a massive three-day event that takes place each September.

-In addition to the exhibits and performances the campus has cafes, a restaurant, ice cream, and a microbrewery.
-In December of 2019 MASS MoCA announced the addition of an outdoor public ice skating rink.
+In addition to the exhibits and performances the campus has cafes, a restaurant, ice cream, a microbrewery, and an ice skating rink.
 Come to North Adams, just about an hour away from Albany, to experience all this innovative center has to offer.